 B. Kenneth West Lifetime Achievement Award Policies and Procedures

-The recipient of the B. Kenneth West Lifetime Achievement Award will be selected on the basis of distinguished service on public, private, and/or nonprofit boards over an extended period of time.
+The recipient of the B. Kenneth West Lifetime Achievement Award will be selected on the basis of distinguished service on public, private, and/or nonprofit boards over an extended period.
 He or she should be a career-long model of the four standards of exemplary director professionalism, as outlined below, and may be either a current or a retired director.

 In addition, a nominee should demonstrate dedication to the improvement of corporate governance practices, as evidenced by a reputation among peers and in the business community for excellent leadership.
 His or her exceptional achievements should have an impact that is visible in boardrooms today.